Skaggs School of Pharmacy and Pharmaceutical Sciences

 - Cohen et al. (2017) Population scale data reveals the antidepressant effects of ketamine and other therapeutics approved for non-psychiatric indications.
 Sci Rep. 3;7(1):1450

-- Predicting polypharmacology and adverse effects of drugs and environmental chemicals
+- Machine-learning models for pharmacological outcomes and molecular targets, predicting multi-target pharmacology and adverse effects of drugs and environmental chemicals